Raptor3um/Raptoreum-testnet/doc/README.md

-Ravencoin Core
+Raptoreumcoin Core
 ==============

 Setup
 ---------------------
-Ravencoin Core is the original Ravencoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Ravencoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Raptoreumcoin Core is the original Raptoreumcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Raptoreumcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Ravencoin Core and wallet, visit the [GitHub release page](https://github.com/RavenProject/Ravencoin/releases).
+To download compiled binaries of the Raptoreumcoin Core and wallet, visit the [GitHub release page](https://github.com/RaptoreumProject/Raptoreumcoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Ravencoin on your native platform.
+The following are some helpful notes on how to run Raptoreumcoin on your native platform.

 ### Linux